 A Vibrant Local Community

-Whether you’re in the mood for pastas and gourmet pizza at Broken Rocks, a perfectly grilled steak at City Square, Hungarian pastries at Tulipan, or great deli sandwiches at Spoon, downtown has something for every taste.
+Whether you’re in the mood for pasta and gourmet pizza at Broken Rocks, a perfectly grilled steak at City Square, Hungarian pastries at Tulipan, or great deli sandwiches at Spoon, downtown has something for every taste.

-There’s an independent bookstore, the sophisticated upscale St. Paul Hotel, a high-end kitchen emporium, a year round farmer’s market, antique and gift shops, and the Wayne Center for the Arts.
+There’s an independent bookstore, the sophisticated upscale St. Paul Hotel, a high-end kitchen emporium, a year-round farmer’s market, antique and gift shops, and the Wayne Center for the Arts.
 Downtown is still also the place to pick up some guitar strings, grab a newspaper, get your hair cut, buy a skateboard, or get a new tattoo.

 The college has its own nine-hole golf course and the city’s park system includes hiking trails, two pools, and a disc golf course.
 It’s a short drive to Ohio State’s Secrest Arboretum, the mountain biking trails at Vulture’s Knob, and the 1,000-acre Mohican State Park.
 Singletracks has dubbed Wooster "the mountain biking capital of Ohio."